 A) Generally those on our trips are advanced skiers with a lot of backcountry experience.
 As most of our trips are private it does not matter if your group is relatively new to powder skiing.
 Our qualified guides will ensure you feel comfortable and have an amazing time in the deep Japanese powder.

-A) Every year the biggest snow falls come on different days!
+A) Every year the biggest snow falls come on different days.
 Peak season is late January until the end of February.
 We regularly have heavy snow falls from mid December until April.
-Its any ones guest as to when will be best but if your unsure please book in the peak season!
+Its any ones guess as to when will be best but if you’re unsure please book during peak season.

-A) It is most suitable that you fly into Tokyos Narita airport before 2:00pm.
-It is still possible to make it to Hakuba or Myoko if you arrive later than this but if you plan on skiing the next day we recommend arriving before 2:00pm to insure you get to your hotel at a reasonable hour.
+A) It is most suitable that you fly into Tokyo Narita airport before 2:00pm.
+It is still possible to make it to Hakuba or Myoko if you arrive later than this but if you plan on skiing the next day we recommend arriving before 2:00pm to ensure you get to your hotel at a reasonable hour.

 A) Yes, with Black Cat Courier (Takyubin)

 The courier system is very cheap and very efficient.
 It will arrive in Hakuba the next morning.
 You can choose the time of arrival so please put in the AM!